Hemothorax: Nontraumatic

 Less frequently, hemothoraces may occur spontaneously.
 Nontraumatic hemothoraces most frequently occur as a complication of some forms of cancer if the tumour invades the pleural space.
 Cancers responsible for hemothoraces include angiosarcomas, schwannomas, mesothelioma, thymomas, germ cell tumours, and lung cancer.
 Significant hemothoraces can occur with spontaneous rupture of small vessels when the blood's ability to clot is diminished as result of anticoagulant medications.
 In cases caused by anticoagulant therapy, the hemothorax becomes noticeable 4–7 days after anticoagulant therapy is started.
 In cases of hemothorax complicating pulmonary embolism treatment, the hemothorax is usually on the side of the original embolism.
 Those with an abnormal accumulation of air within the pleural space (a pneumothorax) can bleed into the cavity, which occurs in about 5% of cases of spontaneous pneumothorax, especially when lung bullae rupture.
 The resulting combination of air and blood within the pleural space is known as a hemopneumothorax.
 Bone growth in exostosis can create sharp edges, which can result in hemothorax by damaging adjacent arteries.
 It can occur postpartum due to the change in thoracic pressure during labor.

 Vascular

 Vascular causes of hemothorax include rupture of the descending aorta, in which case it initially involves the left pleural and mediastinal area due to the close vicinity of the pleural cavity.
 Rarely, a rupture of the thoracic aorta can result in a hemothorax, but the bleeding usually occurs in the pericardial space.
-Spontaneous tearing of blood vessels is more likely to occur in those with disorders that weaken blood vessels such as some forms of Ehlers-Danlos syndrome, disorders that lead to malformed blood vessels as seen in Rendu-Osler-Weber syndrome, or in bleeding disorders such as hemophilia and Glanzmann thrombasthenia.
+Spontaneous tearing of blood vessels is more likely to occur in those with disorders that weaken blood vessels such as some forms of Ehlers–Danlos syndrome, disorders that lead to malformed blood vessels as seen in Rendu–Osler–Weber syndrome, or in bleeding disorders such as hemophilia and Glanzmann's thrombasthenia.
 Other rare causes of hemothorax include neurofibromatosis type 1 and extramedullary hematopoiesis.